confluentinc/confluent-kafka-python/README.md

  * Python >= 2.7 or Python 3.x
  * [librdkafka](https://github.com/edenhill/librdkafka) >= 0.9.5 (latest release is embedded in wheels)

-librdkafka is embedded in the manylinux wheels, for other platforms or when a specific version of librdkafka is desired, following these guidelines:
+librdkafka is embedded in the macosx manylinux wheels, for other platforms or when a specific version of librdkafka is desired, following these guidelines:

   * For **Debian/Ubuntu**** based systems, add this APT repo and then do `sudo apt-get install librdkafka-dev python-dev`: